Priyanshu048-wq/Ecommerce-Analysis-/README.md

-## 🛒 eCommerce Sales Data Analysis 📊
+## 🛒 Ecommerce Sales Data Analysis 📊

 This project involves an in-depth analysis of an eCommerce dataset stored in a MySQL database using Python.
 The primary objective is to extract meaningful business insights from raw transactional data to guide business decisions and highlight key sales trends.